Overview of the Linked Files Report

 - After the report completes, click Open Report in the lower right.

 You’ll also receive an email with a link to the report so you can access it at any time.

 Review the Linked Files Report

 - Selected Files contains the files that you selected to run the report.
-These could be files within a project, or just a single document.
+These could be files within a folder, or just a single document.